abdalrhman1996/laravel-expenses-module/Modules/README.md

 ## Assumptions & Decisions

-1. Categories are validated via in: in FormRequest: travel, office, food, utilities, other.
-Replace or externalize to a config or enum as needed.
+1. Categories are validated via in: in FormRequest: Patrol, other_expenses. you can Replace or externalize to a config or enum as needed.

 2. UUID primary key is used via Laravel HasUuids.